project-jue/jue/docs/dan_world/DAN_09_Affective_States.md

 Your clone example is perfect.
 Here's how to implement it:

-Physics Layer: Add an instance_uuid: Hash to the VM state.
+Physics-World: Add an instance_uuid: Hash to the VM state.

 Jue-World: Make all "random" choices seed-based: choice = hash(instance_uuid || step_count || context).